Prototyping Team

-The Prototyping Team meets Tuesdays and Thursdays from 5 to 7 p.m. and Saturdays from 9 a.m. to noon at Sibley Center on the dates listed below.
+The Prototyping Team meets Tuesdays and Thursdays from 5 to 7 p.m. and Saturdays from 10 a.m. to noon at Purdue Polytechnic High School in the maker space on the east end of the ground floor on the dates listed below.

 Spring Flier